maximillianwerner/WindowsGameTemplate/README.md

 2. The DirectSound library is being used for sound output.
 I am NOT using DirectSound8 and am instead simnply using the previous version.
 As a test, I am running a sine wave at 262Hz.

 3. The XInput library is implemented with this program.
-A wired Xbox 360 controller to test the vibrate functionality.
+Plug in a wired Xbox 360 controller to test the vibrate functionality.
 For additional fun, pressing the A button will shift the gradient horizontally.